emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have watchlists and continue watching. ✔️
 1. Has sorting options, collections, and recommendations on frontpage. ✔️
-1. Site does not have 4K content (videasy only). ⚠️
+1. Site does not have 4K content (videasy api). ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***